codebites-cgn/cli7zip/README.md

 ## Description

 This is a simple wrapper around the CLI binary of [7-zip](https://www.7-zip.org/).
 I tried to abstract the most commonly used commands like **verify**, **extract**, **create** and **add**.
 It will try to find the `7zz` binary automatically on your system.
 I chose to use `7zz` because it's statically linked and standalone thus perfect for shipping without any dependencies.
-If it can't find `7zz` on your system it will default to the bundled binary from the `./bin` folder.
+You are also free to use other compatible binaries like `7zr` or `7za` by passing it to the constructor.
+If it can't find `7zz` on your system, it will default to the bundled binary from the `./bin` folder.
 I only bundle the `Linux x86_64` for now.
 You also have the possibility to point to additional paths in which the library should look for the binary via the constructor of the `Cli7zip` class.

 Because we use the full version we have support for all archive formats, not only `.7z`.
-Taken from the website of 7-zip it shuold support the following formats:
+Taken from the website of 7-zip it should support the following formats:

 -   Packing / unpacking: 7z, XZ, BZIP2, GZIP, TAR, ZIP and WIM
 -   Unpacking only: APFS, AR, ARJ, CAB, CHM, CPIO, CramFS, DMG, EXT, FAT, GPT, HFS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2, RAR, RPM, SquashFS, UDF, UEFI, VDI, VHD, VHDX, VMDK, XAR and Z